 Depending on the nature of your business and the type of content you normally publish on your website it is perfectly normal to try and keep visitors returning to your website with new stories and features that discuss current events.

 The problem with that strategy is immediately obvious.
 If you don’t keep constantly updating the content and addressing an ever-changing selection of developments and news items that you might feel compelled to talk about, your website can soon look very stale to a new visitor that lands on one of your pages.

 Evergreen content is designed to remain topical and relevant to your readership whenever they decide to pay a visit to your website.

 As you will discover when you talk to someone like Web Full Circle, the idea behind evergreen content is to publish content that is always applicable to reader interests and is written in a way that it not only stays fresh indefinitely but also manages to be easily found by search engines.

-The aim with evergreen content is that it achieves a good level of interest and relevancy without becoming dated.
+The aim of evergreen content is that it achieves a good level of interest and relevancy without becoming dated.

 The importance of this cannot be understated as that perfect combination will help to not only deliver a decent level of traffic to your website but crucially, evergreen content has a much higher chance of holding a lofty and valuable position in search engine rankings for months and sometimes years after it was first published.

 You couldn’t possibly expect to be able to define how search engine ranking systems work in just a couple of paragraphs, but if you have a grasp of the basics that can at least give you an idea of what they are looking for when ranking your content.

 There are three specific stages in the search engine process.